Camila Bernal Slays In Teeny Black Thong Bikini While Sunning Her Buns

 Camila also added a sporty element to her skimpy style by rocking a pair of white sneakers with teal laces.
 She completed the look with some white socks.

 In the first photo, Camila stood with her backside facing the camera.
-She arched her back and rested both of her arms near her midsection.
+She arched her back and rested both arms near her midsection.
 Her hip was pushed out and her head was turned to look over her shoulder with a sassy expression on her face.

 The second shot was nearly the same, but showed Camila bending one of her legs and tugging at her bottoms while sunning her buns.
 The final pic featured her sitting on a nearby tree while lifting her head toward the sky.
-In the background of the pictures, some green grass and other foliage could be seen.

 She wore her long, dark hair parted in the middle.
 The locks were styled in loose strands that hung down her back and spilled over her shoulders.